 Prior to joining Correia & Puth as Of Counsel, Ms. Bollini represented employees at another District of Columbia based employee-side law firm.
 Ms. Bollini developed particular experience and expertise in the representation of federal employees, and now serves as the principal lead attorney for Correia & Puth’s federal sector employee practice.

-Ms. Bollini serves as Vice President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of hundreds of attorneys who represent employees in workplace dispute, and has served as a MWELA board member since 2011.
+Ms. Bollini serves as President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of hundreds of attorneys who represent employees in workplace dispute, and has served as a MWELA board member since 2011.
 Ms. Bollini is also an active member of the National Employment Lawyers Association (NELA), the nation’s only national bar association dedicated to the representation of employees and advancement of employee rights, and serves as NELA’s Affiliate Relations Committee representative for the Fourth Circuit and the District of Columbia, as well as Co-Chair of NELA’s Annual Convention Committee.
 At the 2015 NELA Annual Convention in Atlanta, Georgia, Ms. Bollini led a panel presentation concerning cutting-edge issues related to “smart device” discovery in litigation.
 She is also a member of the Women’s Bar Association, the South Asian Bar Association, and Washington Area Lawyers for the Arts.
 Ms. Bollini was selected by her peers for recognition in 2013, 2014, 2015, and 2016 as a Rising Star in Employment Law in Super Lawyers magazine.

 Before practicing law, Ms. Bollini worked in communications for a presidential campaign, served as a legislative assistant for foreign affairs, trade, and defense for a member of the U.S. House of Representatives, and performed as a solo violinist, chamber musician, and orchestra member, and with major recording artists in the U.S. and abroad.